scallopy/heituk/README.md

   growvick/migrations/0002_growvick.py

-In short, the create_data method recovers the Student model object and creates initial data, just so that our database isn’t empty when the API starts.
+In short, the create_data method recovers the User model object and creates initial data, just so that our database isn’t empty when the API starts.

 The dependencies property relates the other files to be considered into the